 Students in the Primary Module demonstrate excellent understanding of important mathematical concepts including fractions, place value, measurement, time, money, and obtaining solutions to increasingly complex word problems.
 They also exhibit mastery of computation skills that are usually taught in the third grade, including multiplication of 3 digit numbers and division.
 At the end of second grade, most Mt.
 Helix Academy students are studying mid-third to end of third grade math.
 Because students do daily fluency drills on math facts in addition, subtraction and multiplication, students display a high level of automaticity in their recall of facts.
 This greatly facilitates their acquisition of higher-level mathematical skills.

 On graduating from the Elementary Module, students demonstrate a strong foundation in whole number operations, fractions, decimals, percentage, ratios, probability, geometry, and solving multi-step word problems.
 They demonstrate a high level of fluency in all math facts.
-Forty-four percent of Mt.
+Fifty-four percent of Mt.
 Helix Academy’s 1st – 5th graders score in the top quartile in math on standardized tests.

 Organization & study skills